Note on Belarus

 OS: And you created a human rights center in 1996?

-AB: Yes, he came to power in 1994, and the repression began.
+AB: Yes, he came to power in 1994, and the repressions began.
 After the first crackdown on demonstrations in 1988, they practically ceased to combat the demonstrations.
-There were some clashes with the authorities, for example in 1990 there were anti-communist demonstrations.
-That demonstration did cause some criminal proceedings, but they still didn’t disperse the demonstrations.
-The first demonstration that they actually dispersed in 1996 was a street protest called the Chernobyl Way, dedicated to the problem in Chernobyl.
-They had been conducting these demonstrations every year since 1989.
-The Belarusian People’s Front raised the Chernobyl issue, and showed that still tens of thousands of people were living on contaminated land, where they should not be living.
-The government was hiding this information, and when these facts were made public it really angered people, and so in 1990-1991 the government was forced to relocate those living on radiated land.
-From that moment on, the Chernobyl Way demonstration became a tradition, and we held it every year to memorialize the catastrophe in Chernobyl.
+There were some clashes with the authorities, for example in 1990 there were an anti-communist demonstration.
+They opened a criminal case about that demonstration, but they still didn’t disperse it.
+The first demonstration that they actually dispersed in 1996 was a march called the Chernobyl Way (in Belarusian, Чарнoбыльскі шлях), dedicated to the problem of recovery from the atomic disaster in Chernobyl.
+These marches took place annually since 1989, when the Belarusian People’s Front raised the Chernobyl issue, and showed that tens of thousands of people were still living on contaminated land, where they shouldn’t have been living.
+The government was concealing this information, and when these facts were made public it really angered people, and so in 1990-1991 the government was forced to relocate those living on polluted land.
+From that moment on, the Chernobyl Way march became a tradition, and we held it every year to memorialize the catastrophe in Chernobyl.
 In 1996 the protest took on an anti-Lukashenko character.
-About forty-thousand people gathered, which is a pretty large crowd for Belarus, and they mercilessly dispersed it.
+About forty-thousand people gathered, which is a pretty large crowd for Minsk, and they mercilessly dispersed it.
 And yet again we found ourselves in the same situation as we were in 1988.
-We organized a quick response team to gather information about the people they arrested because they would hide them, and no one knew where anybody was being held.
-Generally people spent time in prison for administrative charges, two organizers were imprisoned with criminal charges held against them.
+We organized a quick response team to gather information about people who were arrested because they would hide them, and no one knew where they were held.
+Generally, people were imprisoned on administrative charges, two organizers were imprisoned on criminal charges.

-AB: Mass disorder.
-“Mass Disorder” was the official penal provision.
+AB: Public disturbance.
+“Public disturbance” was a provision of both administrative and criminal law.
 I attended a few of these legal proceedings as a witness.

 OS: And the government didn’t object to the existence of this organization?

 AB: It was an informal initiative.
 At first, in 1997, we registered as a city center.
-It was permitted at the time.
-I worked as the director then, and they detained me for my first time in 1997 for days.
-A few months after I was released they summoned me to the government ministry and said, “Choose; either you continue your social activities, or you be the director, because we’re being strangled by the higher-ups.”
+It was possible back then.
+I still worked as the museum director then, and was detained for the first time in 1997 for 24 hours.
+Several months after I was released, they summoned me to the ministry and said, “Choose; either you continue your political activities, or you are the director, because we’re being strangled from above.

 OS: And for what reason did they detain you?

-AB: Because we picketed and protested against them detaining activists.
-They detained me pretty often, or they fined me.
+AB: Because we picketed and protested against detaining the activists.
+They detained me for 24 hours pretty often, or fined me.
 There were literally dozens of people being detained.
-I was younger then, and I was raring to go.
-So much happened in 97, 98, 99 and 2000.
+I was younger then, and I was eager to fight.
+The years 1997, 98, 99 and 2000 were very rich in activism.

 OS: Those were very liberal years in Russia.

-AB: They were terrible years for us; we just lost one position after another, and it all centered around the tightening of laws.
-They created even harsher laws regarding public action, the dissemination of information, and public organizations, and the first re-registration process began in 1999.
-But still we continued developing our efforts, because there was a kind of public …
+AB: Those were terrible years for us.
+We were losing one position after another, and it all went along with the tightening of laws.
+They created even harsher laws regarding public activism, dissemination of information, and public organizations.
+The first re-registration process began in 1999.
+But still we continued developing as an organization, because there was such public …

 OS: … support …

-AB: Need, we’ll say.
+AB: Need, I would say.
 We simply saw that our work was needed.

 OS: And did you accomplish anything?
 Did you see any results?
 Did they release anyone?

 AB: Yes, yes, we even had the opportunity to participate in the legal criminal proceedings as public defenders.
-And then they banned us.
-We participated in proceedings, we connected with advocates, and we searched for help for the victims of political repression.
-In 1998 I definitively left the museum and started to work professionally at the human rights center, “Viasna,” (Spring) and we constantly had problems with the authorities.
+But then they forbade us to act in this role.
+We participated in proceedings, we connected with the defense lawyers, and searched for help for the victims of political repression.
+In 1998 I definitively left the museum and started to work professionally at the Human Rights Center “Viasna” (Spring).
+We constantly had problems with the authorities.
 They searched our offices, confiscated our first computers, and oppressed us in various other ways.
 But the group of people that had gathered around me were truly brave.

 OS: And how did you financially support this organization?
 Through donations?